contact enquiry list

 That said, with the range of live acts available, budget doesn’t have to be the deciding factor.
 Some three-piece bands, especially rock and indie bands where the guitarist or bassist is also the lead singer, can still create a huge sound, while not being too much more expensive than a DJ.

-For those on very tight budgets, an iPod/iPhone playlist might seem like the obvious solution.
+For those on very tight budgets, a phone playlist might seem like the obvious solution.
 But be warned: you'll likely still need to hire in a PA system to plug this into.
-Even if your venue does have an in-house system, these are usually designed for background music and the speakers will likely be small and tinny.
+Even if your venue does have an in-house system, these are usually designed for background music and may not do your carefully curated playlist justice.

-If hiring a PA, go for at least 500w per side with bass woofers, or it's unlikely your guests will feel moved to dance.
+If hiring a PA, go for at least 500w per side with bass woofers, or it's unlikely your guests will be tempted to hit the dancefloor.

 2. Space

 Space is another practical consideration.
-How big’s your venue - or if you haven’t booked it yet, will it suit your preferred entertainment?
 It’s really important your stage space is appropriate for your band or DJ.
 If you’ve got an intimate venue and limited space for a band, then a DJ or playlist might work better - but smaller bands or duos might also work, especially if you’re after understated evening entertainment.

-If you've planned a large party in a spacious hall, a large band performing your favourite hits could be what you’re looking for.
-Of course too much empty space doesn’t create a party atmosphere, so if you’re set on a DJ or small band but have a large stage, they might be able to offer you space-filling extras, like an impressive light show or even dancers.
+If you've planned a large party in a spacious hall or an outdoor event, a large band performing your favourite hits could be what you’re looking for.
+Of course, too much empty space doesn’t create a party atmosphere, so if you’re set on a DJ or small band but have a large stage, they might be able to offer you space-filling extras, like an impressive light show or even dancers.

 3. Venue noise regulations